The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Introduction

-In radio wavelengths, \citet{1985radiohydra} discovered the radio jets of NGC~3309 via the 6-cm continuum observations from the Very Large Array.
+In radio wavelengths, \citet{1985radiohydra} discovered the radio jets of NGC~3309 via the 6 cm continuum observations from the Very Large Array.
 However, only a weak radio source was detected in NGC 3311.
-Recently, \citet{2024radiohydra} discovered diffuse radio emission near NCG~3311 using the Giant Metrewave Radio Telescope (GMRT) data, whose northern section coincides with the stripped halo of NGC~3311 along the line of sight.
-The rest of the emission extends further to the south-east by approximately \ang{;4}.
-The source of this emission is unknown, but several plausible scenarios regarding its origin, such as fossil emission from NGC 3311, radio relic, and odd radio circle, are discussed.
+Recently, \citet{2024radiohydra} discovered diffuse radio emission near NCG~3311 using Giant Metrewave Radio Telescope (GMRT) data, whose northern section coincides with the stripped halo of NGC~3311 along the line of sight.
+The rest of the emission extends farther to the southeast by approximately \ang{;4}.
+The source of this emission is unknown, but several plausible scenarios regarding its origin, such as fossil emission from NGC 3311, radio relics, and odd radio circles, are discussed.
 They also detected radio emission from the spiral galaxy \mbox{NGC 3312}. \\